WickedSmoke/evolvotron/README.md

 (which is 99% of the work) and some additional subdirectories with executables.

+Among other things, this will give you an `evolvotron` executable which you can run immediately with

+    ./evolvotron/evolvotron

-Among other things, this will give you an "evolvotron" executable which you can run immediately with ./evolvotron/evolvotron and/or copy where you like (there are no shared libs or "resource files" needing additional attention).
+and/or copy where you like (there are no shared libs or "resource files" needing additional attention).

-See the USAGE file (or in-app manual) for instructions.
+See the `USAGE` file (or in-app manual) for instructions.

 The author mainly tracks Debian stable.